Computer Algebra and Material Design

 The modes of vibrations are decomposed into irreducible representations, some of which appear with multiplicities.
 Take one of the basis vectors, computed in the previous section, and apply the symmetry operations on it: for example, one of those which belong to the tenth irreducible representation.
 In the following computation the two lists ``EMR'' and ``AR'' contains the group elements in R and the whole of the symmetry operation, ``vs'' is the set of the generated vectors, ``vsb'', the basis set to it, and the command RankMat(...) computes the dimension of the vector space.

-The chosen vector generates the vector space of dimension 25 by the symmetry operation\cite{CommentOnMultiplicity}.
+The chosen vector generates the vector space of dimension 25 by the symmetry operation.(The basis vectors generated in this way are ``vertex-wise'' orthogonal to those in the trivial representation: the basis vectors are the set of 60 small three-dimensional vectors, and the small vectors of the former and the latter are orthogonal at each vertex.
+The vectors, ``vertex-wise'' orthogonal to those in the trivial representation, make the subspace that includes several copies of the proper irreducible space.)
 But the tenth irreducible representation is of dimension 5.
 The generated vectors span the copies of this irreducible space, not confined to one of them.
 For the practical purpose, we should remove the degrees of freedoms which correspond to those of the translation and the rotation.
 And it is enough to the reset the dislocated origin or the disorientated axes at the proper positions when we make the structures altered by vibrations.